kubos/kubos/docs/kubos-linux-recovery.md

     kubos_prev_version = kpack-upgrade1.itb

 Rolling back to a previous version of KubOS Linux uses the same mechanism as [upgrading to a new version](docs/kubos-linux-upgrade.md).
-A kpack*.itb file is broken into its components, and then the kernel image is written to the boot partition and the rootfs image is written to the rootfs partition.
+A kpack*.itb file is broken into its components and then the kernel image is written to the boot partition and the rootfs image is written to the rootfs partition.

 **Note** This process will wipe out everything that was previously in the rootfs partition.
 As a result, all user files should be stored in the userspace partition, which is mapped to the '/home' directory.
 This userspace partition should not be affected by the Kubos recovery process.